sximenez/2024-01-jan-etl-extract-transform-load/README.md

 ## Result

-We have successfully output a new file with the desired formatting:
+We have successfully output the new file with the desired formatting:

 |	ID	|	Name	|	Age	|	Occupation	|	Salary	|
 |	---	|	---	|	---	|	---	|	---	|